quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/getting-started.md

 ## Installation

+<span class="brand-font">Quantum Forge</span> currently supports Unity 2022.3.1f1 or later, and can be used to build for Windows, Mac, Linux, and WebGL.

 To install the <span class="brand-font">Quantum Forge</span> Unity Package:

 1. Open the Unity Package Manager (Window > Package Manager)